data-community-of-practice/AI-Graph-Obsidian/linkedin/Week 8/Semantic Meta-Split Learning.md

 This paper sets the stage for future advancements in energy-efficient and privacy-conscious wireless communication systems.
 Future challenges may include expanding this framework for more complex image classification tasks or integrating it with reinforcement learning to boost adaptability in real-time scenarios.

-Beger, Eldeeb, Shehab, Alves, Alouini, 2024, *Semantic Meta-Split Learning: A TinyML Scheme for Few-Shot Wireless Image Classification*, IEEE Transactions on Communications. arXiv:2409.12978.
+Beger, Eldeeb, Shehab, Alves, Alouini, 2024, *Semantic Meta-Split Learning: A TinyML Scheme for Few-Shot Wireless Image Classification*, arXiv:2409.12978.